brown-ccv/ccv-website-hugo/content/english/services/haas/oscar.md

 category:
 - Computing
 icon: server2
-lead: CCV's primary research computing cluster, with more then 500 compute nodes, including both CPU and GPU nodes, and a GPFS parallel filesystem.
+lead: CCV's research computing cluster has more than 500 compute nodes, including both CPU and GPU nodes, and a GPFS parallel filesystem.
 haas: true

 ---